 The primary objective of DC Water's financing policies is to ensure that its financial practices result in high quality investment-grade bond ratings to achieve the lowest cost of capital necessary to finance DC Water's capital improvement program.
-By indenture, DC Water is legally obligated to maintain 1.2 times debt service coverage on its senior lien debt and establish an operating reserve fund equal to 60 days of operation and maintenance.
-By policy, the Board has established more conservative financial targets and is committed to maintaining 1.4 times debt service coverage on its senior lien debt and an operating cash reserve requirement equivalent to the greater of 120 days of operations and maintenance costs or \$125.5 million.
-In addition, DC Water has established policies for utilizing any operating surplus for funding pay-as-you-go capital expenditures (Pay-Go) or contributing such amounts to the Rate Stabilization Fund (RSF).
+Under its Master Indenture of Trust, DC Water is legally obligated to maintain 1.2 times debt service coverage on its senior lien debt and establish an operating reserve fund equal to 60 days of operations and maintenance costs (O&M).
+By policy, the Board has established more conservative financial targets and is committed to maintaining 1.4 times debt service coverage on its senior lien debt and an operating cash reserve requirement equivalent to the greater of 120 days of O&M or \$125.5 million.
+In addition, DC Water has established policies for utilizing any operating surplus for funding pay-as-you-go capital expenditures (Pay-Go) or contributing to the Rate Stabilization Fund (RSF).